Aricia31/DataVisualisation/README.md

 Exploratory - Interactive - D3

-First, I calculated the total number of people who climbed aboard on a plane per year.
-Then, I calculated how many passengers and how many crew members climbed aboard.
+First, I calculated the total number of people who embarked on a plane per year.
+Then, I calculated how many passengers and how many crew members embarked.
 At the end, I calculated the %.
-I did the same thing for the crash planes.
+I did the same thing for the crashed planes.
 I began to draw the x and y-axis of the aboard graphic.
 I added the date and the %.
-At the end, I drew the circles who represents the number of passengers and crew members that climbed aboard.
+At the end, I drew the circles who represents the number of passengers and crew members that embarked.
 To distinguish the passengers from the crew members, I gave them another color.
-I did the same thing for the crash graphic.
+I did the same thing for the other graphic.
 I put the two graphics next to each other.
 When you hover on a passengers circle, you can see on the other graphic how any died.
 The same for the crew members.

-I've choosed this subject because it's really impressive how many people didn't survive.
+I've chosen this subject because it's really impressive when you compare both graphics.

 Source: https://www.kaggle.com/nguyenhoc/plane-crash